Updated: January 27, 2017

 Seattle Family Hotels – Tips and Recommendations

 - The best area to stay for families visiting Seattle is the northwestern area of downtown.
-As a rule of thumb, try to stay within 5 blocks of Pike Place Market – but not on the waterfront which is awkwardly cut off from downtown even though it appears to be close.
+As a rule of thumb, try to stay within 5 blocks of Pike Place Market – but not on the waterfront which is awkwardly cut off from downtown even though it appears on the map to be close.

 - Good restaurants in downtown Seattle that are still kid-friendly include the Steelhead Diner (seafood/americana), Von’s Gustobistro (a bar/restaurant/distillery with great food), Alibi Room (even more bar like than Von’s, great happy hour food), Serious Pie (awesome pizza, beer, and desserts), Pike Brewing Company (good pub food and beer).